shopware/shopware/tests/acceptance/README.md

 ADMIN_URL=http://localhost:8080
 ```

+## Debugging with Traces
+Debugging failing tests within the pipeline is very easy now.
+Simply open the failed job within the pipeline of your merge request.
+In the right sidebar you will find a section called "Job artifacts".
+Click on the "Browse" button and navigate to the artifacts of the test you want to debug.
+Download the `trace.zip` file.
+You can open the trace in your local Playwright UI mode or simply go to [trace.playwright.dev](https://trace.playwright.dev/) and drop your trace there to get a debug mode within your browser.

 ## Test Strategy

 The acceptance test suite is an essential part of the overall test strategy of Shopware.
 Within this test suite we will especially focus on user-centric testing to validate specific business requirements.
 This is performed in the fashion of end-to-end tests to cover the whole application within each scenario.